Windows81/Roblox-Freedom-Distribution/README.md

 Resolves to type `dict[str, bool | int | str]`.

 Overrides FFlags and other client app settings.
-These overrides affect both the local `RCCService.exe` and any players which join your server - without needing to modify any `ClientAppSettings.json`.
+These overrides affect both the local `RCCService.exe` and any players which join your server - without needing you to modify any `ClientAppSettings.json`.

 ```toml
 roblox_setting_overrides = {